jumpinf00l/esphome-panasonic-ac/README.md

    - Low importance because my Panasonic AC units don't support horizontal swing/vane adjustment (they're manual/povo-spec adjustment louvres)

 ## <a name="general-notes">General Notes</a>:
  - This has only been tested using CNT mode.
-WiFi mode is untested but should work similarly
+WLAN mode is untested but should work similarly
  - This is a zero-ecosystem household; there is no love for or preference over Apple Home or Google Home, nor the products of either of these companies

 ## <a name="example">Example</a>: